mroviranavarro/Poroviscoelastic_Tides/README.md

 Optional
 - radial_points: number of radial points
 - resample: To solve the PDE it is good to have  a lot of points in the  radial direction, but then to build the solution u need to deal with big matrices that slows things down.
-In such case the resample option is useful.
+In such case the resample option is useful. radial_points X lat_points X lon_points
 - pressure_BC: use pressure boundary condition instead of constant flux
-- strain_BC: use strain
+- strain_BC: use prescribed strain as in Liao et al. 2020
-- print_results: print some results on the screen solution at the surface, love numbers and y plots
+- print_results: print some results on the screen solution at the surface, Love numbers and y plots
 - self_gravity: (1) if self-gravity is used in the momentum equation, (0) if not
 - tidal_fluid: (1) if tidal potential affects the fluid, (0) if not
 - gravity_on: turn gravity on (1) and off (0).
 Default 1

 Outputs
-- y(1:8,1:nrr,1:Nlayers): solution vector for each layer
+- y(1:8,1:nrr,1:Nlayers): solution vector for each layer, y functions are given in Appendix A
 	- y1: normal displacement
 	- y2: tangential displacements
 	- y3: normal stress